electron/packager/docs/api.md

 *String* or *Array* of *String*s

-One or more files to be copied directly into the app's `Contents/Resources` directory for OS X target platforms, and the `resources` directory for other target platforms.
+One or more files to be copied directly into the app's `Contents/Resources` directory for macOS target platforms, and the `resources` directory for other target platforms.

 ##### `executableName`